andykuszyk/andykuszyk.github.io/cv/andy-kuszyk-cv.md

 ---

 # Work Experience
+## Typeform (2024 - present)
+### Staff Engineer (Sept '24 - present)
+I am currently working as a Staff Engineer at Typeform.

-## Deliveroo (2023 - present)
+## Deliveroo (2023 - 2024)
-### Staff Platform Engineer [contract] (Nov '23 - present)
+### Staff Platform Engineer [contract] (Nov '23 - Sept '24)
-I currently work as Staff Engineer in Deliveroo's AWS platform engineering team.
-I'm primarily focused on Compute (ECS, EKS) and Datastores (mainly RDS Postgres and Aurora).
+For almost a year, I worked as a Staff Engineer in Deliveroo's AWS platform engineering team.
+I was primarily focused on Compute (ECS, EKS) and Datastores (mainly RDS Postgres and Aurora).

-I help teams with:
+I helped teams with:

 - Initial research and planning for long-term initiatives.
 - Detailed technical designs for forthcoming projects.
 - Well-documented delivery plans, and hands-on assistance during implementation.

-Some of the notable projects I have worked on so far have been:
+Some of the notable projects I worked on were:

 - Introducing a diverse range of instances types into compute clusters in order to reduce wasted compute resources, and reduce the overall cost of EC2.
 - Zero-impact maintenance on critical certificate authority changes to RDS.
 - Wide-ranging planning for the implementation of a managed datastore service.

-Deliveroo have a very strong writing culture, so alongside all of these projects I've enjoyed contributing high-quality written research and designs.
+Deliveroo have a very strong writing culture, so alongside all of these projects I enjoyed contributing high-quality written research and designs.

 ## Form3 (2019 - 2023)
 ### Staff Engineer (Nov '22 - Nov '23)